 The CARES Act, which was signed by President Trump on March 27th, covers many of the COVID-19 impacts on the economy and consumers.
-The $2 trillion package is the third stimulus bill passed in response to the COVID-19 pandemic.
+The $2 trillion package is the third stimulus bill passed in response to the COVID-19 pandemic and extends credit reporting protection.

 The act emends the Fair Credit Reporting Act (FCRA) to require financial institutions that report to credit bureaus to report an account as being current if the borrower has chosen to defer, modify, make partial payments or even seek forbearance.
 If the borrower happened to be late on payments before the COVID-19 crisis, they would still retain that status unless they brought the account prior to seeking aid due to the COVID-19 pandemic.